srophe/srophe-admin/README.md

 # srophe-admin
-Admin module for Syriaca.org.
-Used to create/edit/curate TEI records.
+Admin module used by Syriaca.org for reviewing and updating TEI XML records.